KwonBK0223/KwonBK0223/README.md

 ### SCOPUS
 Not publish yet
 ### Wroking Paper (SCOPUS)
-1. **Byeongkeun Kwon**, Suhyeon Kim*, "Driver Behavior Anomaly Detection based on Federated Learning  Considering Data Distribution Imbalance" (under revision at The Journal of Korean Institute of Communications and Information Sciences)
+1. **Byeongkeun Kwon**, Suhyeon Kim*, "Driver Behavior Anomaly Detection based on Federated Learning  Considering Data Distribution Imbalance" (Accept at The Journal of Korean Institute of Communications and Information Sciences)
 ### Patents

 ## 👨🏻‍💻 On Going Project